 Seton Hill offers international students a supportive environment in which to learn, live and grow.

-Once admitted to Seton Hill, you will benefit from the services of the Intercultural Services Office.
-This office exists to support you with anything from immigration status to social or personal adjustment to life in the United States.
+Once admitted to Seton Hill, you will benefit from the support of the Multicultural and International Services Office.
+This office exists to assist you with anything from immigration status to social or personal adjustment to life in the United States.